ethandacat/bot-beta/README.md

 ## Changelog:
 ```
+May 25, 2025
+Version 2.0.0 [MAJOR UPDATE!]: Alas, the big, major update.
+Complete overhaul on the posting mechanics so it uses API, added `@bot run`, fixed many bugs, added raw posting detection, the AI now knows the date/time, and more!
+(I forgot some of them)
 April 26, 2025
 Version 1.6.0: Complete overhaul for the AI: Upgraded to 2.5 Flash Preview, and made it so that it's ACTUAL context!